UNTIL FURTHER NOTICE, MEETINGS ARE HELD ON ZOOM

 Trail Work Projects

-Due to recent high winds, there is litter that needs to be picked up.
+There is often litter that needs to be picked up along the trail.
 All trail walkers are encouraged to take along a trash bag to remove litter.

 Occasionally there are activities that provide opportunity for volunteers to make physical improvements in the trail for all users.
 These activities are supervised and/or approved by DNR employees and include such things as clearing brush that is too close to the trail, control of invasive species and clearing growth to provide a vista opening for users of the trail.
 In the spring, clean-up of winter's litter on the trail is scheduled.
 Watch the calendar for details.